eProsima/Fast-DDS-monitor/docs/rst/user_manual/export_data.rst

 Export data
 ###########

-One of the main functionalities of the *Fast DDS Monitor* is the possibility of exporting the data generated in each monitoring session.
+One of the main functionalities of the *DDS Monitor* is the possibility of exporting the data generated in each monitoring session.
 The different monitor capabilities for exporting user data are explained below.

 Export charts in a CSV file